levindabhi/cloth-segmentation/README.md

 # Deploy on Vertex AI with Torchserve
 - Download pretrained model of `.pt` format from this [link](https://drive.google.com/file/d/1Ee4igrf5axte9nV1KvcgtEnO7KPKaVm6/view?usp=sharing)(169 MB) in `deploy` folder.
+- Used the `deploy/convert_to_torchscript.py` to convert the trained_checkpoint file to torchscipt format.
 - Build the docker image using the Dockerfile inside the `deploy` folder using command(replace `<project-id>` with the id of your google cloud project):
 ```
 docker build -t gcr.io/<project-id>/pytorch_predict_cloth_seg .